gunduzl/malicious-links/README.md

 # malicious-links
-This program continuously downloads a list of potentially malicious URLs from a specified source and processes it to categorize IPs and domains.
+This program continuously downloads a list of potentially malicious URLs from a specified source which is USOM (Ulusal Siber Olaylara Müdahale) and processes it to categorize IPs and domains.

 It performs the following actions in each iteration: